-In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers", also known as the "New Revenue Standard".
-This update is the result of a collaborative effort by the FASB and the International Accounting Standards Board to simplify revenue recognition guidance, remove inconsistencies in the application of revenue recognition, and to improve comparability of revenue recognition practices across entities, industries, jurisdictions, and capital markets.
+In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers".
+ASU 2014-09 is the result of a collaborative effort by the FASB and the International Accounting Standards Board to simplify revenue recognition guidance, remove inconsistencies in the application of revenue recognition, and to improve comparability of revenue recognition practices across entities, industries, jurisdictions, and capital markets.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to receive for those goods or services.
-The New Revenue Standard is applied through the following five-step process:
+For a public entity, this update is effective for annual and interim reporting periods beginning after December 15, 2017 with early adoption permitted.
+This standard can be applied on either a retrospective or modified retrospective approach.
+Since May, 2014, a number of ASU's have been issued which further refine the original guidance issued under ASU 2014-09 and are effective in conjunction with this original standard.
+ASU 2014-09 became effective for the Company on January 1, 2018 and was applied on a modified retrospective basis, with no cumulative effect of adoption to any of the financial statement line items.